 - Your current legal husband or wife. - Your domestic partner, if you provide documentation that you and your partner have registered a Declaration of Domestic Partnership with the Secretary of State or a California county or municipality. - Any natural child, stepchild, adopted children, children of domestic partners, child placed with you for permanent adoption, or child for whom permanent legal custody has been granted up to age 26.
 Unless stated otherwise for that plan, ineligible dependents include your ex-spouse, parents, grandparents, grandchildren, brothers, sisters, nieces, nephews and non-relatives.
-Certain unmarried dependent children age 26 and over if handicapped, incapable of self-support, continuously covered by a County-sponsored plan since prior to age 26, and whose disability was certified by the health plan and began before age 26.
+Certain unmarried dependent children age 26 and over if handicapped, incapable of self-support, continuously covered by a County-sponsored (same type i.e., medical, dental or vision) plan since prior to age 26, and whose disability was certified by the health plan and began before age 26.